What should researchers avoid when obtaining informed consent?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-Providing detailed explanations of the study, offering follow-up information after the study, and ensuring participants feel comfortable asking questions are all practices that enhance the informed consent process.
-They contribute to transparency and trust, which are essential for ethical research, especially with vulnerable populations like prisoners.
+In contrast, providing detailed explanations of the study, offering follow-up information after the study, and ensuring participants feel comfortable asking questions are all practices that support the informed consent process.
+They promote transparency, allow participants to grasp fully what participation entails, and ensure they have a clear understanding of their rights and potential risks.
+These elements contribute to ethical research practices and foster trust between researchers and participants.

 Subscribe